catkrahl/marp-template/README.md

 See example.md for some example code of how to deal with images.

-If you add more images you may want to place them in img/.
+If you add more images you may want to place them in the img/ folder.
+This way you can grab them together with the logo files that are already stored there when you distribute the presentation.

-### Live Preview

-You can use Visual Studio Code (https://snapcraft.io/code) and the marp extension (https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) to get a live preview while you edit your presentation.

-You can branch this repo as a basis, because you need themes/, img/, fonts/, .vscode/ and their contents for the cate-theme to work.
+Background images should be at least 1080 px high to not look pixelated.
+However, an image that is 720 px high will already fill 100% height of the slide as marp assumes a coordinate system of 1280 x 720 units.

+All information for how to deal with images both inline and for the slide background can be found in the marp documentation: https://marpit.marp.app/image-syntax

 ## (Re-)compiling the theme